Jordan curve theorem: History and further proofs

 The root of the difficulty is explained in Tverberg (1980) as follows.
 It is relatively simple to prove that the Jordan curve theorem holds for every Jordan polygon (Lemma 1), and every Jordan curve can be approximated arbitrarily well by a Jordan polygon (Lemma 2).
 A Jordan polygon is a polygonal chain, the boundary of a bounded connected open set, call it the open polygon, and its closure, the closed polygon.
 Consider the diameter $\delta$ of the largest disk contained in the closed polygon.
 Evidently, $\delta$ is positive.
 Using a sequence of Jordan polygons (that converge to the given Jordan curve) we have a sequence $\delta_1, \delta_2, \dots$ presumably converging to a positive number, the diameter $\delta$ of the largest disk contained in the closed region bounded by the Jordan curve.
 However, we have to prove that the sequence $\delta_1, \delta_2, \dots$ does not converge to zero, using only the given Jordan curve, not the region presumably bounded by the curve.
 This is the point of Tverberg's Lemma 3.
 Roughly, the closed polygons should not thin to zero everywhere.
 Moreover, they should not thin to zero somewhere, which is the point of Tverberg's Lemma 4.

 The first formal proof of the Jordan curve theorem was created by Hales (2007a) in the HOL Light system, in January 2005, and contained about 60,000 lines.
 Another rigorous 6,500-line formal proof was produced in 2005 by an international team of mathematicians using the Mizar system.
 Both the Mizar and the HOL Light proof rely on libraries of previously proved theorems, so these two sizes are not comparable.
-Sakamoto & Yokoyama (2007) showed that in reverse mathematics the Jordan curve theorem is equivalent to weak König's lemma over the system $\mathsf{RCA}_0$.
+Sakamoto & Yokoyama (2007) showed that in reverse mathematics the Jordan curve theorem is equivalent to weak Kőnig's lemma over the system $\mathsf{RCA}_0$.